 Bruce Gore of Bainbridge Island created the innovative harvesting and processing methods that set the standard – still – for quality, freshness and traceability when it comes to fresh fish.
 He began by selling wild troll-caught salmon from southeast Alaska in 1978.

-Gore founded Triad Fisheries, which celebrated its 35th year in 2013 as the industry leader in delivering award-winning seafood, earning much of its reputation through its Bruce Gore label of troll-caught wild Alaskan salmon.
+Gore founded Triad Fisheries that same year, which continues to be the industry leader in delivering award-winning seafood, earning much of its reputation through its Bruce Gore label of troll-caught wild Alaskan salmon.

 Each fish is caught by hook and line (swimming naturally allows lactic acid to metabolize rather than be present when the fish is killed, and subsequently, eaten).
 They’re humanely stunned in the water and gently brought immediately to the dressing table where the way they’re processed produces a blood-free, stress-free product with zero bruising.